Available in Classic and VPC

 - Delete the previous version of the object: After the latest version of the object is switched to the previous version (after it becomes the non-current version of the object), permanently delete the previous version of the object when the designated time arrives.
 Objects deleted due to the deletion task can't be recovered.

-- Delete the expired deletion marker: If the latest version of the object is the deletion marker and the previous version of the object doesn't exist (if the latest object is the only object version), you can delete the deletion marker.
+- Delete the expired deletion marker: If the latest version of the object is the deletion marker and the previous version of the object does not exist (if the latest object is the only object version), you can delete the deletion marker.

 If several lifecycle rules are set in 1 bucket, the priority of performing tasks is in the following order: Permanent deletion, switch, and deletion marker creation.